openshift/lvm-operator/docs/design/lvm-operator-manager.md

 ### Topolvm Node and lvmd

-The `topolvmNode` reconcile unit is responsible for deploying and managing the TopoLVM Node plugin and lvmd daemon set.
+The `topolvmNode` reconcile unit is responsible for deploying and managing the TopoLVM Node daemon set.
 It scales the DaemonSet based on the node selector specified in the devicesClasses field in the `LVMCluster` CR.
-During initialization, an init container polls for the availability of the lvmd configuration file before starting the `lvmd` and `topolvm-node` containers.
+During initialization, an init container polls for the availability of the lvmd configuration file before starting the `topolvm-node` container.

 ### TopoLVM Scheduler